benvneal88/pcm_startlist/README.md

 6. When done stop the app with Docker Desktop or issuing a `ctrl+c` in terminal/command prompt

+To start over and delete your local startlist database delete the docker volume for the database - `pcm_startlist_backend-db-vol`

 ## Export Custom PCM Database

 To add a custom PCM database that isn't already provided by ~~default~~, first export the PCM database to a SQLite file